-The fact that you are asking this question is so wonderful.
+A reader wrote, “What should you say on the anniversary of a loved one’s death?
+I’m not sure if I should mention the anniversary or not.”
+The fact that you are asking this question is wonderful and shows thoughtfulness.
 The people who are grieving will be so pleased and touched in their hearts that someone else remembers their ongoing grief and the one who has died.

 Start a note or a conversation by expressing your sadness: “This must be a very difficult time for you as you remember the death of your dear son, Phillip.
 I am so sorry about your on-going sorrow,” or “Thinking of you this week.
 Remembering.
 We love you.”